Emilio-Vasquez/Students-Technical-Questions-App/README.md

 The interface supports both light and dark themes.
 The selected theme is saved using localStorage and applied consistently across sessions.
+However, this light/dark theme is not applied to the whole page, only the textarea for coding.

 ### 6. Progress Tracking